What It Means When Your Breakup Feels Good

 Dating up is a subjective term.

 Who’s to say that what you’re offering is, in fact, substandard?
 Well, someone, for sure.
-But that person is not the arbiter of what is desirable in a partner for anyone besides themselves, including someone else possessing a similar lifestyle, bank account, looks, etc., to them.
+But that person is not the arbiter of what is desirable in a partner for anyone besides themselves, including, ironically, someone else possessing a similar lifestyle, bank account, looks, etc., to them.
 If one person doesn’t think you’re up to their standards, that’s their decision and theirs alone.

-It is much better to know early on if someone is looking down on you so you can invest your time in someone open to a relationship with you based on who you are, as you are right now.
+It is much better to know early on if someone is looking down on you so you can invest your time in someone open to a relationship with you based on who you are as you are right now.
 Rejection is part of dating, especially online dating, but rejecting yourself first will limit your opportunities right out of the gate.

 Also, one person’s dating up may be another person’s dating down.
 Not every characteristic of dating up will be desirable.
 Someone may want to look for someone who’s not from generational wealth and, instead, self-made.
 Someone may value the earning potential of a person educated in a trade.
 Someone may be looking for the grit that comes from overcoming challenges from a young age.
+The point is that dating up doesn’t have one definition.
+Or any definition at all.

 Dating requires casting a wide net.